Asmita-Zjigyasu/Dynamic-DCEL-in-cpp/README.md

 All my halfedges, vertices and faces are stored in separate vectors.

-My program outputs halfedges in the clockwise order.
+My program outputs halfedges in a clockwise order.
 It outputs halfedges once before the split and every time after a split has been implemented in the geometric figure, i.e. :
-Before split :
+* Before split :

-After split :

-After split :
+* After split :

 The equation of line that I have used is : (y-y1)/(x-x1) = (y2-y1)/(x2-x1)